michalklempa/docker-nifi-registry/README.md

 ```

 ### Cloning using GIT+SSH
-To clone repository using git+ssh scheme set these properties:
+To clone repository using git+ssh scheme either set these properties, or mount `.ssh` into `/home/nifi/.ssh`:

+#### SSH keys using environemnt variables

 | Environment variable                     | Default Value                   | Description                                                                                                                                                                                                              |
 |------------------------------------------|---------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|